spautz/dynamic-selectors/packages/core/docs/comparison-with-reselect.md

 #### Using Reselect

-Each value in state is wrapped in a function, and `getVisibleTodos` is set to depend on those functions.
+Each state value is wrapped in an accessor function, and `getVisibleTodos` is set to depend on those functions.
 It will rerun only when one of the functions returns a new value.
 The selector's dependencies must be listed ahead of time.

 ```javascript